wso2/docs-is/en/includes/guides/authentication/enterprise-login/add-saml-idp-login.md

 {{ product_url_format }}/commonauth
 ```

+!!!note
+    To configure an Identity Server instance as the external identity provider, see [register a SAML web app]({{base_path}}guides/applications/register-saml-web-app)

 After you register the app, you should get the required configurations, as explained below.

 - If you are manually applying the IdP configurations to {{ product_name }}, you need the following configurations: